 Other Champagnes

 Other Champagnes, such as Cristal and Krug, are Brut Champagnes which are drier.
-These can be found in both white and rose and uses the classic Champagne blend of Chardonnay, Pinot Noir, and Pinot Meunier.
+These can be found in both white and rose and use the classic Champagne blend of Chardonnay, Pinot Noir, and Pinot Meunier.
 The brut wines typically do not have as much added sugar as other styles and must be under 15 grams of sugar per liter.

 Cristal Champagne